Jerry49Taylor/yoyo-python-test/README.md

 - write unit tests
 - commit often
 - deploy on Heroku
-- provide basic api documentation in the project
+- provide api documentation in the project

 ## Afterwards